orbisgis/h2gis/README.md

 Ex: `ST_Extent`, `ST_Explode`

 #### H2Drivers
-H2Drivers makes use of the TableEngine API to add H2 read/write support for file formats such as .shp, .dbf and .mif.
-With H2Drivers, the user can execute SQL queries on file formats other than pure H2.
+H2Drivers add H2 read/write support for file formats such as .shp, .dbf and .mif

+This package include 2 implementation of TableEngine that allow you to immediatly 'link' a table with a shape file.

+It include also file copy functions:
+* SHPREAD( ) and SHPWRITE( ) to read and write Esri shape files.
+* DBFREAD( ) and DBFWRITE( ) to read and write DBase III files.

 ### Usage

 For now, H2GIS requires Java 6 (and is not yet Java 7 compatible; see issue #15).
 Before